MaximeREDIER/Obsidian-Plugin/README.md

 ## Contact

-If you have any questions, suggestions, or issues, feel free to open an **issue** on GitHub or contact me directly on :
+If you have any questions, suggestions, or issues, feel free to open an **issue** on GitHub or contact me directly on Discord (onyx3241) or mail (new.note.location.obsidian@gmail.com).
-Discord : onyx3241

-mail : new.note.location.obsidian@gmail.com

 ---